-In 2021, the SAR conducted age assessments in 46 cases, in 37 of them (80%) concluding applicants to be adults.
+In 2022, the SAR conducted age assessments in 33 cases, in 5 of them (15%) concluding applicants to be adults, while in 2021 these were 80% of conducted age assessments.
 The monitoring of the status determination procedures demonstrated that the SAR continues to conduct age assessment by means of X-ray expertise of the wrist bone structure and without any evidence of prior consent by the children’s representatives.
-If the children are considered to be of age they are not appointed statutory municipality representatives to assist them to contest the refusal of their asylum claims nor of their age assessments.
 Reports from medical organisations consider the X-ray as invasive but, more importantly, inaccurate with an approximate margin of error of 2 years.

 §1(17) Additional Provisions, LAR.

 Standard Operating Procedures on sexual and gender-based violence, Exh.
 No 630, 27 February 2008.

 UNHCR, SGBV Task Force, established on 15 February 2014.